 Intravenous (IV) sedation is for shorter, less complex surgeries like eye or foot procedures, colonoscopies, endoscopies and biopsies.
 It’s known by a number of different names, such as conscious sedation, twilight sedation and monitored anesthesia care.
 This type of anesthesia “entails injection of a pain-killing drug into a specific body part, followed by IV drugs to keep you sedated,” says Kathryn Jansky, a certified registered nurse anesthetist and president-elect of the American Association of Nurse Anesthetists.
 IV/monitored sedation is safer than general anesthesia, and depending on how deeply you’re sedated, you may or may not have amnesia about the procedure.
 With minimal sedation, you will be able to communicate with the surgical team during the operation.

-Nurse anesthetists, by the way, are often the providers who actually deliver anesthesia and monitor you during surgery, working under the supervision of a physician anesthesiologist.
+Nurse anesthetists, by the way, are often the providers who actually deliver anesthesia and monitor you during surgery, working under the supervision of any physician.
 However, CRNAs can practice on their own in many states, and may be the sole anesthesia providers in rural areas.

 This form of anesthesia blocks sensation in areas of the body, and can entail a nerve block (injection of an anesthetic near nerves to numb a specific body part) or spinal or epidural administration.
 When you get a spinal, the anesthetic is injected directly into the cerebrospinal fluid in your spinal cord using a very small needle.
 With an epidural, the anesthetic is administered through a catheter inserted into the epidural space, which lies between the spine and its outer membrane.
 (The advantage of the catheter is that it can be used to give more medication during the surgery.)
 Either way, you don’t feel anything in the body part being operated on.